binder-examples/r/README.md

 ```

 where YYYY-MM-DD is a snapshot at MRAN that will be used for installing
 libraries.
-In this line, you may also want/need to request an [up-to-date
+In this line, you can request a [specific
 version of R](https://github.com/jupyter/repo2docker/pull/772#issue-313426641).
-You may do this by introducing the version between the 'r'
+To do this list the version between the 'r'
 and the year, as in `r-3.6-2019-09-24`.
+Right now the default version of R is 3.6.

 You also need a Python notebook file such as [this one](https://github.com/binder-examples/r/blob/master/index.ipynb).